-CCR5: Composition of collateral for CCR exposures
+CCR5: Composition of collateral for CCR exposures There are no exposures to be reported in table CCR3

-CCR6: CCR associated with credit derivatives exposures
+CCR6: CCR associated with credit derivatives exposures There are no exposures to be reported in table CCR6.

-CCR8: CCR associated with Exposures to central counterparties
+CCR8: CCR associated with Exposures to central counterparties There are no exposures to be reported in table CCR8

-Securitisation Exposures
+Securitization Exposures

-SECA: Qualitative disclosure requirements related to securitisation exposures Not applicable.
+SECA: Qualitative disclosure requirements related to securitization exposures.